Postgraduate ( full-time, part-time)

 You’ll work in dedicated illustration studios right next door to our Ruskin Gallery, with access to a fully-equipped printmaking studio.

-Optional field trips
+Optional field trip to Bologna

 Optional field trip to Antwerp - 2 nights